SoonbeomChoi/BEGANSing/README.md

 python infer.py -c config/default_train.yml config/default_infer.yml --device 0
 ```

-Specify text file and checkpoint file in the configuration and the code assumes that MIDI file has same base name as text file.
-Here together with train configuration infer configuration is given and the last configuration file overrides the configurations.
+Specify text file and checkpoint file in the configuration and MIDI file is assumed to have same file name as text file.
+Together with train configuration, infer configuration is given then the configurations are merged.
+You can also use pre-trained model from https://drive.google.com/file/d/1uS_pZLVwooG072i41B4TBXWaz8NHl2kc/view?usp=sharing.

 # Results
 Audio samples at: https://soonbeomchoi.github.io/saebyulgan-blog/.